-Hear, Tekiah, the sounding of the alarm, the sound of remembrance.
+Hear Tekiah, one long note for the sounding of the alarm, the sound of remembrance.

-Hear, Shevarim, the low note reminding us that life may bring fear, frustration, tragedy, and sorrow, and the high note of hope that life will also bring us happiness and serenity.
+Hear Shevarim, three sets of two notes, with each low note reminding us that life may bring fear, frustration, tragedy, and sorrow, and each high note of hope that life will also bring us happiness and serenity.

-Hear, Teruah, the call to action, the call to the never-ending struggle for peace, justice, and human decency.
+Hear Teruah, nine short notes for the call to action, the call to the never-ending struggle for peace, justice, and human decency.